freedomofpress/securedrop-workstation-docs/docs/journalist/sources.rst

 - The rightmost panel holds the conversation view.
 All parts of the conversation with a specific source (messages, files, and journalist replies) will be displayed here.

+- The top panel holds a toolbar that allows you to apply actions to multiple sources at once.
+(Currently, "Delete Sources" is the only supported action.)

+- The bottom status bar will alert you to any problems (such as lack of network connectivity or issues downloading a file).

 Opening a conversation
 ----------------------